Nirav-1999/reSearchAI/README.md

 # reSearchAI

-For the requested task I have built a simple research paper finder website that’ll help people to efficiently find resources for their thesis/research.
+I have built a simple research paper finder website that’ll help people to efficiently find resources for their thesis/research.

 ## Tech stack used –